MonaSolutions/MonaServer/_sources/installation.txt

 ***********************************

 ..
 TODO
 ..
-A `Windows 32bits binary <http://jazzmatazz.free.fr/Mona/MonaServer.zip>`_ version is made available mainly to test MonaServer.
-But a Linux built from sources is certainly more appropriated for a production usage.
-If you download this version, you can go to *Configurations* part of this document and skipping the both following part.
+A `32-bit Windows binary <http://jazzmatazz.free.fr/Mona/MonaServer.zip>`_ has been provided to quickly test MonaServer.
+We recommend
+.. you compile a Linux version from the sources for production use.
+If you download the Windows 32-bit binary, then you can skip down to the
+.. *Configurations* section of this document.

 Download
 ***********************************

-You can download entire sources in a `zipball <https://github.com/MonaSolutions/MonaServer/zipball/master>`_ way or use a client GIT_ with the following address: https://github.com/MonaSolutions/MonaServer.git.
+You can download the entire sources with `zipball <https://github.com/MonaSolutions/MonaServer/zipball/master>`_ or by using a GIT_ Client with the following address: https://github.com/MonaSolutions/MonaServer.git.

 Build
 ***********************************

-Mona source code is cross-platform.
+The Mona source code is cross-platform.

-In any case, you have to build **MonaBase** project in first, then **MonaCore** and then **MonaServer**.
+You **must** build Mona in the following order:
+#. :  **MonaBase**,
+#. :  **MonaCore**,
+#. :  **MonaServer**.

 Dependencies and requirements
 ===================================